-Girls basketball continues their winning streak in their game against Wootton
+Girls basketball continues their winning streak with Wootton game

 On Friday, Jan.
 11, the Richard Montgomery girls basketball team defeated the Wootton Patriots, at home, improving their season record to 8-4.
 The Rockets were looking to secure yet another win, while the Wootton team was still searching for their first.